tirfil/CncGrblAl/README.md

 # CncGrblAl
-PCB milling/drilling/cutting utilities for GRBLand  with auto alignment
+PCB milling/drilling/cutting utilities for GRBL and  with auto alignment